kai-niu/dimstore/README.md

      }
 }
 ```
-4. The cache layer is not suppored yet, but the configuration design will be similar as meta data manager and persistor proviers.
+4. The cache layer is not supported yet, but the configuration design will be similar to the metadata manager and persistor providers.

-5. The serializer and output render sections configure the providers made aviable to serialize and render output.
+5. The serializer and output render sections configure the providers made available to serialize and render output.
 The supported providers are:

    - Serilizer: dill
    - Output Renderer: Html render